 A second Rufford small grant was awarded in November 2004.
-Following this funding, my project has focused on establishing a program of detailed temporal surveys of representative study groups.
-I designed these surveys to habituate primate groups to human presence to facilitate (a) collection of good information on group age-sex composition over time, and (b) to facilitate the collection of stool samples for the analyses of parasites and population genetics.
+Following the receipt of this funding, my project focused on establishing a program of detailed temporal surveys of representative study groups.
+I designed these surveys to habituate primate groups to human presence to facilitate (a) collection of good information on group age-sex composition over time, and (b) to facilitate the collection of fecal samples for the analyses of parasites and population genetics.
 I achieved this as follows.
 I conducted a GIS analysis of the gallery forests using aerial photographs taken in 1994 and 1996, and selected 14 forests as study sites.
 I chose forests so that approximately equal areas were sampled east and west of the Tana River to capture the range of habitat conditions within the floodplain.
 I surveyed each study forest to determine the number of resident groups of colobus and mangabeys, and identified a subset of groups within each forest for detailed studies of group size, age and sex composition over time.
 I selected social groups systematically so that they were easy to locate and to identify using "marker" animals, as study groups.
-I continue to survey these forests and monitor the study groups with the help of field assistants recruited from the local community.
+I continue to survey these forests and monitor the study groups with the help of field assistants recruited from the local community and trained on the job.

 I record a range of primate population attributes and relate them to changes in habitat characteristics.
 I record group size and composition, collect stool samples and measure changes of forest cover.
 I extract DNA and diagnose parasite infections from the stool samples in the laboratory.
-I am using the data from the field and from the laboratory analyses to explore the questions outline above.
-In the paragraphs that follow below, I list the four research questions I am pursuing, state the achievements I have made to date and specify further work that is required.
+I am using the data from the field and from the laboratory analyses to explore various questions to meet my four research objectives listed above.
+In the paragraphs that follow below, I detail the research questions I am pursuing to meet my objectives, state the achievements I have made to date, and specify further work currently in progress.